 Step 1.
 Modify the receiver PCB as shown below.

 Step 2.
-Connect as shown below.
-Seven 18650 cells wired in parallel (17500 mAh) and adjust the output of the boost converter to 10 volts before connecting the modified IR receiver.
+Wire seven 18650 cells in parallel (17500 mAh) and adjust the output of the boost converter to 10 volts before connecting the modified IR receiver.

 Step 3.
-Wire the circuit below using two "4N26" opto-coupler IC's and a two 500 ohm 1/4watt resistors.
+Wire the circuit below using two "4N26" opto-coupler IC's and 500 ohm 1/4watt resistors.
 Connect the white and green wires from the modified IR receiver.
 Connect the focus, shutter and ground outputs to a Nikon MC-DC1 remote cord as shown below.
 WARNING! use a genuine Nikon plug which costs a considerable amount but it wont let you down.
 I originally used a cheap plug which failed and prevented me from obtaining images of a Spotted-tailed quoll.

 Step 4.
 Place the finished unit inside a weather sealed housing.
 I used a IP67 plastic box with a transparent lid to pass the IR beam.